TriHyderaPHP/hashutils/README.md

 # Intro

-Tools for hashing text and getting an user hash with simple classes
+A simple PHP library for hashing text, getting and verifying an user hash

 # Getting started